iip-ecosphere/platform/platform/managementUI/README.md

 - install Angular CLI

 Node.js, npm and angular versions, see [platform prerequisites](../documentation/PREREQUISITES.md).
 Please see also (Angular version compatibility matrix)[https://angular.io/guide/versions].
+During the upgrade to Angular 19, some components did not complain for incompatibilties, i.e., it might be that ``npm install --force`` is requried.

 ## Running Management UI from Code